 Ohio supports 39 career-technical programs of study across 16 career fields, as shown in the graphic below.
 All state-approved secondary career-technical programs are based on state-approved career pathways and programs of study.
 Ohio's programs of study include a nonduplicative series of courses that span secondary and postsecondary levels, have multiple entry and exit points, and culminate in a diploma, credential and/or degree.
-Programs of study developed by the departments of Education and Higher Education are responsive to Ohio's in-demand occupation data, as identified by the Bureau of Labor Market Information and disseminated through OhioMeansJobs.com.
+Programs of study developed by ODEW and ODHE are responsive to Ohio's in-demand occupation data, as identified by the Bureau of Labor Market Information and disseminated through OhioMeansJobs.com.

-Career Technical Education Career Fields and Pathways
+Career Technical Education Career Fields